Towards Browser Controls to Protect Cookies from Malicious Extensions: Background

 \subsection{Extension Architecture}

-All extensions have a \texttt{manifest.json} file that describes them \cite{Chrome_ext, barth2010protecting}.
-Currently, there are two manifest versions (V2 and V3), with slight differences in how attributes are defined and which extension APIs are available.
+All extensions have a \texttt{manifest.json} file \cite{Chrome_ext, barth2010protecting}.
+Currently, there are two manifest versions (V2 and V3), with slight differences in how attributes are defined, which extension APIs are available, and which browsers support them.
 This file lists the APIs and scripts an extension uses, websites it runs on, how it is loaded, resources it can access, and more.
 The browser requires the manifest to be present when an extension is installed and restricts the extension's behavior to what is stated in its manifest.
 This prevents extensions from gaining more privileges after installation, except for optional permissions which can be requested at any time, but must still be declared in the manifest file at installation.

 An extension's functionality is divided into two components: the extension core and content scripts \cite{barth2010protecting, carlini2012evaluation}.
 The extension core is highly privileged with access to the extension APIs and the ability to connect to remote servers.
 To protect these privileges from untrusted websites, the extension core executes in its own process.
 Further, as different extensions are effectively independent programs, different extensions' cores cannot share the same process \cite{reis_moshchuk_2021}.
 However, despite being highly privileged, these processes are also run within a sandbox; again forcing all interactions with the underlying system through the browser \cite{barth2010protecting}.